manuchoudhary06/Blog/README.md

 # Blog
-A node JS blog site that lets you add your blog posts.
+A node JS blog site that lets you add your blog posts. the project is still in development phase we're adding Database to the project.

 #How to Run this Project